xdmushui/partner-center-sdk/develop/set-up-api-access-in-partner-center.md

 The integration sandbox account and the primary account act independently, and do not share admin accounts, user accounts, customers, orders, subscriptions, or other data.

-The integration sandbox supports transactions with a limited number of customers, orders, subscriptions, seats, etc.
+The integration sandbox supports transactions with a limited number of customers, orders, subscriptions, licenses, etc.

 By policy, integration sandbox accounts are for integration testing purposes only.